OpenMDAO/OpenMDAO-Framework/docs/complex/example.rst

     >>> my_engine.RPM = "Hello"
     Traceback (most recent call last):
         ...
-    TraitError: Trait 'RPM' must be a float having untis compatible with 'rpm' but a value of Hello <type 'str'> was specified.
+    TraitError: Trait 'RPM' must be a float having units compatible with 'rpm' but a value of Hello <type 'str'> was specified.

 The value ``"Hello"`` is invalid because RPM expects a value of type Float.
 Now, let's try setting the throttle to a value that exceeds the maximum.